This post was updated in September 2020

-- SLIT therapy (sublingual immunotherapy) which involves desensitising the child by the administration of the specific allergen under the tongue.
+- SLIT therapy (sublingual immunotherapy) which involves desensitizing the child by administration of the specific allergen under the tongue.

-Allergic rhinitis affects many children.
-In severe cases, it may have long-term effects on school performance and has been linked to anxiety and depression in children.
-Mild cases of AR can comfortably be treated with simple nasal decongestants and antihistamines but parents need to monitor the intensity and duration of the symptoms in order to decide whether more intervention is necessary.
+Allergic rhinitis affects so many children.
+In severe cases it may have long term effects on school performance and has been linked to anxiety and depression in children.
+Mild cases of AR can comfortably be treated with simple nasal decongestants and antihistamines.
+Parents would need to monitor the intensity and duration of the symptoms in order to decide whether more intervention is necessary.

 There are certainly things which can be done to make spring a happier time for those who react to airborne allergens.
-We all want to see our children running around barefoot on the grass and enjoying the sunshine rather than huddled up on the couch feeling like they have been hit by the worst kind of head cold.
+What we want is to see our children running around barefoot on the grass and enjoying the sunshine rather than huddled up on the couch feeling like they have been hit by the worst kind of head cold.